Vegan Chocolate Peppermint Cookies

 Featuring the classic combo of chocolate and peppermint, these delicious, fudgy cookies make the perfect Christmas treat.

-- small batch – this recipe makes just 10 cookies and they store well so it’s perfect for a smaller household
+This recipe makes a small batch of just 10 cookies and they store well so they’re perfect for a smaller household.
+They can also be double though for gift giving and holiday parties!

 Complete list of ingredients and amounts is located in the recipe card below.